dwavesystems/dimod/docs/introduction.rst

     sampler
         A process that samples from low energy states of a problem’s :term:`objective function`.
-        A binary quadratic model (BQM) sampler samples from low energy states in models such as those defined by an :term`Ising` equation or a Quadratic Unconstrained Binary Optimization (\ :term:`QUBO`\ ) problem and returns an iterable of samples, in order of increasing energy.
+        A binary quadratic model (BQM) sampler samples from low energy states in models such as those defined by an :term:`Ising` equation or a Quadratic Unconstrained Binary Optimization (\ :term:`QUBO`\ ) problem and returns an iterable of samples, in order of increasing energy.
 A dimod sampler provides ‘sample_qubo’ and ‘sample_ising’ methods as well as the generic BQM sampler method.